Sluggish US Economy’s impact on Air Charter Industry

 Domestic demand for private aviation and charter flight jet service remains strong despite the cutbacks in corporate spending.
 Stratos Jet Charters, Inc. has not seen a decrease in overall demand, but reports that they have seen a shift toward more economical aircrafts.
 Explaining this shift, Joel Thomas commented “We have seen demand remain strong for our service, but have seen a shift toward more budget conscious flights.
 Air charter clients are spending more of their time researching charter jet costs and looking for the best deal.”
 Air charter agencies, like Stratos Jet Charters, place an emphasis on client education.
 By educating the client, you help them ensure that they are able to make an informed buying decision.
 “Client education has been the cornerstone to our success.
 In this way, we become their resource for private aviation.”

-Are you ready to book your New York and Seattle charter flight yet?
+Are you ready to book your New York to Las Vegas charter flight yet?

 Our friendly, expert air charter agents are here to answer questions or start your quote today.
 Don`t wait, call now and we'll get you on your way to your destination!